Frequently Asked Questions

 It is important to explore the options offered by your neighborhood schools as a first step, before applying to one or more choice schools.
 Likewise, it is essential to understand the focus or theme of the choice school and how that focus is implemented.
 Consider the limitations of transportation provided and grade levels served for each choice school.

-[5] How does moving affect a zoned student's ability to stay at their Constituent District Magnet school?
-[Zoned students are those who were zoned to attend the school based on their address and are not required to apply through the school choice process]
+NOTE: Zoned students are those who are zoned to attend the school based on their address and are not required to apply through the school choice process

-If the family moves outside the constituent district, the student may also request to remain at the school, but priority will be given to students who reside within the constituent district.
+Action: The student may also request to remain at the school.
+However, this is not guaranteed and will require approval from the CCSD School Board.
+Priority will be given to students who reside within the Attendance Area.
 For further details, please contact the School Choice Office

 [7] Who can apply for a choice school?
 How can I apply for a choice school if I do not currently live in Charleston County?

 All school-aged children residing in Charleston County are eligible to apply.
 Out-of-county residents can apply, but if accepted, pursuant to CCSD Board Policy JFAB, must meet property ownership requirements in Charleston County and pay tuition if not relocated to the county.
-Residency verification is due by June 30, 2025.
+Residency verification is due by June 30, 2026.
 It is required that property within Charleston County is owned in the student’s name with a tax-assessed value of $300.00 or more.
 Tuition is charged and must be paid each year the student attends the school.
-Families not currently living in Charleston County but with intent to move to Charleston County may apply during the application window.
-If accepting a seat, students must provide proof of Charleston County residency by June 30, 2025.
+Families not currently living in Charleston County, but with the intent to move to Charleston County, may apply during the application window.
+If accepting a seat, students must provide proof of Charleston County residency by June 30, 2026.

-Admissions criteria are applicable for Academic Magnet HS, Burke AP Academy, Buist Academy, Charleston County School of the Arts, Early College HS, Haut Gap AS, and Memminger AAC.
+Admission criteria are applicable for Academic Magnet HS, Burke AP Academy, Buist Academy, Charleston County School of the Arts, Early College HS, Haut Gap AS, and Memminger AAC.
+Military Magnet Academy requires attendance at a summer orientation/boot camp as part of its acceptance requirement.
 To see the criteria information, view the Overview one-pager and admissions criteria document for each school you’re interested in, posted on the School Choice website: https://www.ccsdschools.com/schoolchoice

 [12] My child has an IEP.
 How does his/her IEP status impact his/her ability to apply for a choice school?\